I’m thankful for this incredible woman sharing her journey and her faith in her blog beautybeyondbones.

 Because we do know.
 I’ve seen those times that God answers prayers.
 Yes, He doesn’t always answer the way I want.
-But that shouldn’t stop me from praying more for the precious people in my life who are not saved.
+But that shouldn’t stop me from praying more for the precious people in my life.
 I’ve also seen those times when I step up to help others and it makes a huge difference in their life.
 So why don’t I serve more?

 Is it because I convince myself that it’ll be fine and not really have an impact on my world around me or my eternity?

 In case you’re curious, I found out the following day that I was not pregnant.
 I felt like I had another chance to try to do things the right way with my health.
 And the same is true of each moment of life we’re given- if we haven’t stepped into eternity yet, we still have a chance to choose to follow God.

 There are many hurting people around us who are silently crying for someone to be the hands and feet of Jesus.
 I’ve been there- crying for help, but too broken to actually say anything out loud.
 And I am thankful beyond words for friends who have gone out of their way to show me love and support when I’m struggling.